LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

 .. c:function:: int LSRKStepSetMaxStageNum(void* arkode_mem, int stagemaxlimit);

    Specifies the maximum number of stages allowed within each time step.
+This bound only applies to RKL and RKC methods, and any inputs are ignored for SSPRK methods.

    **Arguments:**
       * *arkode_mem* -- pointer to the LSRKStep memory block.